Gentleman Who Fell

 "Gentleman Who Fell" is the first single released by Milla Jovovich from her debut album, The Divine Comedy.
 It was released in March 1994 in the United Kingdom.

-Written by Milla Jovovich with Mark R. Holden and Richard G. Feldman, the single peaked at No. 22 on the Billboard Modern Rock Tracks chart, spending seven weeks on it.
+Written by Jovovich with Richard Feldman and Mark Holden, the single peaked at No. 21 on the Billboard Modern Rock Tracks chart, spending seven weeks on it.
 A review in that publication by Larry Flick called the recording an "utterly charming single" with a melody that was a "breath of fresh air".